Heartbeats (song): José González version

 Argentine-Swedish singer-songwriter José González covered "Heartbeats" for his debut studio album, Veneer (2003), and released as its lead single in January 2006.
 In contrast to the electronic, synth-based original, González's cover features only an acoustic classical guitar.
-The song peaked at number nine on the UK Singles Chart following its use in an advertisement for the Sony Bravia television, in which countless colorful balls bounce down a hill.
+The song peaked at number nine on the UK Singles Chart following its use in an advertisement for the Sony Bravia television in November 2005, in which countless colourful balls bounce down the streets of Russian Hill in San Francisco.